Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Introduction

-The model \eqref{eq1.3} encompasses many useful statistical models.
-When $|\mathcal{J}|=0$, model reduces to nonparametric factor regression models with function form $m^*(\bbf)$.
+Model \eqref{eq1.3} encompasses many useful statistical models.
+When $|\mathcal{J}|=0$, it reduces to nonparametric factor regression models with function form $m^*(\bbf)$.
 One can specify further the structure on $m^*(\bbf)$ such as additive models.
-On the other hand, when there is no factor structure ($\bx = \bu$), model \eqref{eq1.3} reduces to nonparametric sparse regression model $\mathbb{E} (y|\bx) = m^*(\bx_{\cJ})$.
+On the other hand, when there is no factor structure ($\bx = \bu$), model \eqref{eq1.3} reduces to nonparametric sparse regression model $\mathbb{E}[y|\bx] = m^*(\bx_{\cJ})$.
 Therefore, we bridge nonparametrically two seemingly unrelated models through a unified framework.
-Further specification includes factor-augmented sparse additive model and sparse additive models.
-The versatility of FAST model is clear.
+Further specification includes factor-augmented sparse additive models and sparse additive models.
+In particular, if the nonparametric function is specified as linear function, they are referred to as principal component regression and sparse linear regression in the literature.
+The versatility of the FAST model is clear; refer to Figure \ref{fig:versatility} for particular instances of the FAST model.
+In particular, strong dependence is allowed in both nonparametric model selection and sparse linear model selection (referred to as factor-augmented regularized model by \cite{fan2020factor}).